wilsonmar/oss-perf/react-native.md

 To use it with react-native you just have to add a key and value to your registry:

-    Open the Run Command (Windows+R)
+0. Open the Run Command (Windows+R)
-    Enter regedit.exe
+0. Enter regedit.exe
-    In the Registry Editor navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Android SDK Tools Right Click on Android SDK Tools and choose New > String Value Set the name to Path
+0. In the Registry Editor navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Android SDK Tools
+0. Right Click on Android SDK Tools and choose New > String Value
+0. Set the name to Path
-    Double Click the new Path Key and set the value to C:\Program Files\Android\sdk.
+0. Double Click the new Path Key and set the value to C:\Program Files\Android\sdk.
 The path value might be different on your machine.

-You will also need to run the command adb reverse tcp:8081 tcp:8081 with this emulator.
+0. Run the command adb reverse tcp:8081 tcp:8081 with this emulator.
+0. Restart the emulator

-Then restart the emulator and when it runs you can just do react-native run-android as usual.
+0. Do react-native run-android as usual.

 <a name="SetupMac">